raman162/UofICS410FinalProject/README.md

 pre-defined list and can provide insights to the actions of the telehealth encounter.
-The  `<duration>` is the total amount of time the telehealth encounter took, and `<note>` is the free-text nursing note summarizing the encounter that we will be performing topic mining on.
+The  `<duration>` is the total amount of time the telehealth encounter took, and `<note>` is the free-text nursing note summarizing the encounter.
+The `<note>` data is what the topic mining and classification will be performed on.

 #### Automating De-Identification of Protected Health Information (PHI)

-To ensure we're adhering to HIPPA [HIPPA Privacy Guidelines](https://www.physionet.org/content/deid/1.1/) we have to redact Protected Health Information (PHI).
-This was redacted using the De-Identification (DEID) Software Package [De-Identification Software Package]( https://www.physionet.org/content/deid/1.1/).
+To ensure we're adhering to [HIPPA Privacy Guidelines](https://www.physionet.org/content/deid/1.1/) we have to redact Protected Health Information (PHI).
+This was redacted using the [De-Identification (DEID) Software Package]( https://www.physionet.org/content/deid/1.1/).
 For the DEID to be effective, it required creating separate files of patient names and identifiers `pid_patientname.txt`, doctor first names `doctor_first_names.txt`, doctor last